MoniMurray/bookworms-et-al/README.md

 | About us       | Booworms + About Us                                    | Bookworms et al are expert Irish booksellers.
 With Free shipping<br>in Ireland, browse and purchase from our bestsellers in store or online.<br>We are book-lovers, passionate readers and love recommending the right<br>book for our customer.
 Shop our range now. | view our bestseller range of books, free shipping in Ireland<br>with secure payment, book-lovers and readers, Irish-owned shop | Home page                                      | Bestsellers/Home page.                                            |

+#### Robots.txt and Sitemap.xml

+- robots.txt is a simple text file that tells search engines where they are not allowed to go on the application.
+In Bookworms, the robots.txt file is in the root directory and includes the admin, profiles and checkout directories as urls that the spiders are not permitted to access.

+- sitemap.xml is a file that lists a website's import page urls, making sure that search engines can crawl, or navigate through them.
+It helps a search engine to understand our website's structure and crawl every essential page on the website.  sitemap.xml was generated on [xml-sitemaps.com](https://www.xml-sitemaps.com/details-mym-bookworms-et-al-b7ea61e35a6e.herokuapp.com-49873d773.html) and is located in the root directory.

 ## Privacy Policy